ctkelley/NotebookSIAMFANL/README.md

 Laboratory that is designed for scalable performance on high-end supercomputers.
 This is a well-done (by the very best people) and important project, but not one designed for a novice to understand.

+## Notebook Problems

+It is very important that PyPlot and IJulia use the same version of conda.
+If the notebook is complaining about the kernel, that is likely the issue.
+You have a good chance of fixing this with the __update__ command within pkg.
+If you did the update when you installed this application and are still having problems.
+Try typing __update IJulia__ from pkg.
+If that fails ...

+The worst case, which has happened to me more than once, is that you'll have to

+   1. Move .julia/config to a safe place.
+      1. Your startup.jl lives in config.
+Don't lose it.

+   2. Delete or move .julia

+   3. Run Julia (which will create a new .julia in your home directory)
+      1. Put your config diectory back in there.

+   4. Reinstall ALL YOUR PACKAGES!
+That is a real pain, but has never failed to fix the problem for me.

 ## Support